guillaumecherel/constructor-graph/Readme.md

 `f: a1 -> ... -> an -> b`, is a function that transforms any function
 `g: b -> c` into a function `a1 -> ... -> an -> c`.
 It uses `f` to construct `g`'s first argument from `f`'s arguments.

 The operator `using` enables us to combine any set of functions together in a linear fashion.
-For example consider the following functions that may constitute a very limited DSL:
+For example consider the following functions that may constitute a very limited DSL for 3D linear algebra:

 ```
+min: Double -> Double -> Double
 min a b = if a < b then a else b

+norm: Double -> Double -> Double -> Double
 norm x y z = (x^2 + y^2 + z^2) / 3
 ```